 Your doctor can help determine your need for a CSF based on your risk of developing febrile neutropenia.
-This risk depends on the cancer diagnosis, cancer treatment you receive (such as dose and schedule of chemotherapy), and your medical history, age, and overall health.
+This risk depends on the cancer diagnosis, the cancer treatment you are receiving, the treatment dose and schedule, and your medical history, age, and overall health.

 The general recommendations for the use of CSFs include the following:

-- Patients receiving chemotherapy and radiation therapy at the same time
+If you are receiving chemotherapy and radiation therapy at the same time

 Patients are encouraged to ask their doctors the following questions about CSFs:

-- How long does this pain last?
+How long does this pain last?

 How can I tell if the bone pain is from CSF treatment and not from the spread of cancer?

-- What do I do if I have bone pain with a fever?
+What do I do if I have bone pain with a fever?

 Read the entire clinical practice guideline at www.asco.org/guidelines/wbcgf.